 BFE is an acronym you’ll see associated with a lot of materials.
 BFE means “Base Flood Elevation” and corresponds with the National Flood Insurance Program requirements that new construction or major improvements to flood zone buildings use materials resistant to flood damage.
 Below are flood-resistant materials by type for your beach home:

 Lumber: Preservative-treated or naturally durable wood.
 Naturally durable woods include redwood, cedar, black locust, and black walnut.
 The natural woods are attractive but will certainly be more expensive.

-DON’T USE! linoleum or vinyl (restricts drying), water-soluble adhesives, materials that absorb water excessively.
+DON’T USE linoleum or vinyl (restricts drying), water-soluble adhesives, and materials that absorb water excessively.

 Coastal homes may see hurricane-force winds on an annual basis.
-Wind-resistant materials for exterior home components like siding, roofing, and windows is critical.
+Wind-resistant materials for exterior home components like siding, roofing, and windows are critical.

 Roofing: Metal roofing will offer integrity and life, but it is generally more expensive.
-Shingled and tiled option also exist with products designed for high winds and water.
+Shingled and tiled options exist with products designed for high winds and water, too.

 Siding: Concrete-based siding or fiber cement siding is a popular and attractive choice as well.
 For natural looks, cedar shakes provide protection from hurricane elements.
 Vinyl siding is the most inexpensive option, and if you decide to go this route, be sure to use double-hemmed vinyl siding designed for higher winds.